jbhovell/movie-ratings/README.md

 limit the words/chars in comments

-patron/subscriber don't see adverts, with more featuress
+subscriber don't see adverts, and more features

-free users see adverts to films, netflix, amazon prime videot etc
+free users see adverts to films, netflix, amazon prime video etc

 SEO, register it on movie related websites.